DataSF/datasf.github.io/blog/_posts/2017-06-13-4-steps-to-manage-security-risks-with-open-data.md

    2. Select controls
 5. Publish!
 We didn’t count this as a step because it’s nothing new ;-)

 If you’re familiar with our Privacy Edition of the toolkit, these steps probably look familiar.
-However, overall, the Security Edition is shorter and easier to follow as there is less complexity.
+However, the Security Edition overall is shorter and easier to follow as there is less complexity.

 [Visit the Security Edition](https://docs.google.com/document/d/1hb85N5G4RXF2_p6HOGIzhji2S4X7Ak8zdIdIM_8k5EA/edit)&nbsp;(or check out both editions at [datasf.org/resources/open-data-release-toolkit/](datasf.org/resources/open-data-release-toolkit/)).